 - What would you save in training costs if your turnover rate fell by 25%?
 (A good system can substantially reduce payroll errors, turnover, and training costs.)

-- Ask the vendor to help you quantify these expected savings for six to nine months, and see what kind of budget seems realistic.
+- Ask the vendor to help you quantify these expected savings for six to nine months.
+This can help you see what kind of budget seems realistic.